hazelcast/hazelcast-nodejs-client/README.md

 Hazelcast Map supports a Near Cache for remotely stored entries to increase the performance of read operations.
 See the [Near Cache section](#782-near-cache) for a detailed explanation of the Near Cache feature and its configuration.

-Hazelcast Map uses `MapListener` to listen to events which occur when entries are added to, updated in, merged in, evicted from or removed from the Map.
+Hazelcast Map uses `MapListener` to listen to the events that occur when the entries are added to, updated/merged in or evicted/removed from the Map.
 See the [Map Listener section](#7521-map-listener) for information on how to create a map listener object and register it.

 ### 7.4.2.
 Using MultiMap